pulumi/pulumi-hugo/themes/default/content/blog/devops-ai-developer-future--pulumi-user-group-tech-talks/index.md

 AI has the potential to significantly change the software development life cycle by automating routine processes, using resources efficiently, and offering solutions for improved code.
 DevOps teams can leverage AI-driven tools to increase effectiveness when managing their assets while also improving code quality, leading to faster project deliveries.

-For instance, Artificial Intelligence can identify any slowdowns during progress and recommend improvements, analyze root causes, and help make judicious decisions regarding resource allocation, ultimately resulting in efficient delivery of software products.
+For instance, AI can identify any slowdowns during progress and recommend improvements, analyze root causes, and help make judicious decisions regarding resource allocation, ultimately resulting in efficient delivery of software products.

 ### Enhancing Monitoring and Security